natethegreat1989/100-days-of-code/log.md

 **Thoughts**
 just realized that a big part of my difficulties are from using different django versions - for example just realized that the url module used in some tutorials has been depricated and now paths is the common way of routing urlpatters

+### Day 54: Dec 8, Sunday

+**Today's Progress**:
+Keeping on with tango rango tutorial.
+Implimenting models, creating admin access.

+**Thoughts**
+Hmmm - not much really.
+Still digesting everything that goes into models, need to read more on all diff variances.